Back to the lexicon

 Send surveys at the right time

-A low CSAT score is valuable – if it’s analyzed.
+A low CSAT score is valuable — if it’s analysed.
 Set up automated alerts when a ticket is rated 1 or 2, and escalate these for follow-up.
-This shows customers that their feedback is heard.
+This shows customers their feedback is heard — and frequently turns dissatisfied customers into loyal advocates.

 24/7 Availability: AI chatbots are available around the clock.
-Customers get immediate help – regardless of the time of day, day of the week, or season.
-This eliminates one of the most common CSAT killers: inaccessibility outside business hours.
+One of the most common CSAT killers is inaccessibility outside business hours — AI eliminates this factor entirely.

-Automation of Routine Inquiries: Up to 80% of all customer inquiries are recurring.
-AI can handle these fully automatically and gives agents time for more complex, emotional cases – where human empathy significantly boosts CSAT.
+Automate up to 80% of routine inquiries: Most customer inquiries are recurring: order status, return processes, password resets.
+AI can handle these fully automatically — giving your agents time for the complex, emotional cases where human empathy significantly boosts CSAT.

-Personalized Responses: AI uses the context of previous interactions to give tailored recommendations.
-Customers don’t have to repeat themselves – which greatly improves the perceived quality of service.
+Personalisation without extra effort: AI uses the context of previous interactions to give tailored responses.
+Customers don’t have to repeat themselves — this significantly improves the perceived service quality and is one of the strongest CSAT drivers in self-service.

 Different components that can affect the Customer Satisfaction Score.